ni/nimi-python/docs/nidmm/functions.rst

     -  A call to the IVI Library locked the session.

-    After your call to this function returns successfully, no other threads can access the instrument session until you call niDMM\_UnlockSession.
+    After your call to this function returns successfully, no other threads can access the instrument session until you call :py:func:`nidmm._unlock_session`.

     Use this function and :py:func:`nidmm._unlock_session` around a sequence of calls to instrument driver functions if you require that the instrument retain